Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Abstract

 \section{Abstract}

-The paper is devoted to penalty Robin--Robin domain decomposition methods (DDMs), proposed by us for the solution of unilateral multibody contact problems of elasticity.
+The paper is devoted to the penalty Robin--Robin domain decomposition methods (DDMs), proposed by us for the solution of unilateral multibody contact problems of elasticity.
 These DDMs are based on the penalty method for variational inequalities and some stationary and nonstationary iterative methods for nonlinear variational equations.
-The main result of the paper is that we give mathematical justification of proposed DDMs and prove theorems about their convergence.
-We also provide numerical investigations of the efficiency of these methods using finite element approximations.
+The main result of the paper is that we give the mathematical justification of proposed DDMs and prove theorems on their convergence.
+We also investigate the numerical efficiency of these methods using the finite element approximations.

 {\bf Key words:} elasticity, multibody contact, variational inequalities, penalty method, iterative methods, domain decomposition

 {\bf MSC2010:} 65N55, 74S05